Comparisons of Dirichlet, Neumann and Laplacian eigenvalues on graphs and their applications: Comparisons of the eigenvalues for , and

 is independent of $z\in \Omega$, and

 for any $y\neq z\in\Omega$.
-By that each boundary vertex must be adjacent to some interior vertex, we know that $s>0$.
+Because $E(B,B)=\emptyset$ and $G$ is connected, each boundary vertex must be adjacent to some interior vertex.
+So, $s>0$.
 Then, by \eqref{eq-Neu-Diri-1}, we know that each interior vertex must be adjacent to some boundary vertex.
-Finally, it is clear that \eqref{eq-Neu-Diri-2} is equivalent to that each boundary vertex is adjacent to only one interior vertex. \end{proof}
+Finally, it is clear that \eqref{eq-Neu-Diri-2} is equivalent to that each boundary vertex is adjacent to only one interior vertex.
+So, the there is a surjective map $\varphi:B\to \Omega$ such that $x\sim \varphi(x)$.
+Then, by \eqref{eq-Neu-Diri-1}, for any $z\in\Omega$,